databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 ## Configure Unity Catalog clusters

-To ensure the integrity of ACLs, users are required to access Unity Catalog through compute resources configured with strong isolation guarantees and other security features.
-This is achieved through a new concept called ‘Security Modes’, which are applied to compute resources.
+To ensure the integrity of ACLs, Unity Catalog data can be accessed only through compute resources configured with strong isolation guarantees and other security features.
+A Unity Catalog [databricks_cluster](../resources/cluster.md) has a  ‘Security Mode’ set to either **User Isolation** or **Single User**.

-To use Unity Catalog from a regular [databricks_cluster](../resources/cluster.md), one must configure the cluster with a proper **Data Security Mode**.
-Currently, Unity Catalog is supported in two security modes: **User Isolation** and **Single User**.

 - **User Isolation** clusters can be shared by multiple users, but only SQL language is allowed.
 Some advanced cluster features such as library installation, init scripts and the DBFS Fuse mount are also disabled in this mode to ensure security isolation among cluster users.